technoweenie/technoweenie.github.com/_posts/2011/2011-8-19-ie9-deletes-stuff.md

 to see what they say.
 I really like the idea of browsers supporting more HTTP methods, but I'd like them to be a little cautious too.

-Also, if your application might be responding to ajax requests with redirects, you should probably start sending back `200 OK`...
+So, if your application might be responding to ajax requests with redirects, you should probably start sending back `200 OK`...

 <center>